-Unlike encryption, however, tokenization is irreversible, and tokenized credit card data can be stored inside an organization's cardholder data environment without violating the PCI DSS.
-It also can be deployed in a format- and length-preserving fashion to retain much of the business utility of the original, sensitive cardholder data.
+Unlike encryption, however, credit card tokenization is irreversible, and tokenized credit card data can be stored inside an organization's cardholder data environment without violating the PCI DSS.
+It can also be deployed in a format- and length-preserving fashion to retain much of the business utility of the original, sensitive cardholder data.
 This enables organizations to operate with minimal disruptions to their existing business processes.

-TokenEx uses randomly generated data called tokens to tokenize a credit card, meaning the original, sensitive credit card data is removed from your environment and safely stored outside of it while nonsensitive data is returned to you as a placeholder token for the credit card number.
+TokenEx uses randomly generated data called tokens to tokenize a credit card, meaning the original, sensitive credit card data is removed from your environment and safely stored outside of it while nonsensitive credit card token number is returned to you as a placeholder token for the credit card number.
 By swapping the credit card data, most commonly the primary account number (PAN), with a token, you’re relieving yourself of the need to store customer credit cards in your internal systems.
 From there, you can send credit card data to any endpoint via our patented, processor-agnostic Transparent Gateway.

 Security and risk reduction are tokenization's primary aim, but the compliance benefit of using tokenization to reduce controls and remove sensitive data from scope can be just as valuable.
 By replacing sensitive cardholder data with an irreversible token, tokenization effectively removes sensitive data from a cardholder data environment.
 Because tokens are considered nonsensitive data, they can be stored and used for internal business purposes without bringing the system that stores them into scope.